| http://hotzone.yahoo.com/b/hotzone/blogs9118 Chuck Searcy

 was correct.
 But there was [also] institutional pressure to cook

+the numbers on things like body counts and troop strength."
 Searcy says it didn't take him long to become completely convinced

 that the war in Vietnam was a mistake.
 He did his year deployment,